 In writing this post, I’m conscious that I’m posing more questions than I can answer, or indeed, that anyone can.
 The fact is that until the business world emerges from the pandemic on the other side, we won’t know what the new normal looks like, nor what the supply chain implications will be.

-In the meantime, the best we can do is to ensure we’re prepared, with processes in place that are sufficiently smart and flexible to adapt to whatever our new circumstances demand of us.
+In the meantime, the best we can do is to ensure we’re prepared, with processes in place that are sufficiently smart, flexible, and frictionless to adapt to whatever our new circumstances demand of us.

 Which is why I’ll end here by suggesting you might also like another recent post of mine.
 It’s about creating sustainable resilience in the supply chain, and is therefore pretty relevant to these challenging times.